syncfusion-content/wpf-docs/wpf/ToolBar/Customization-of-ToolBarAdv.md

 {% endtabs %}

-## Customizing Floating ToolBar Text Foreground
+## Customizing Foreground

-Floating ToolBar text foreground can be customized by using the Foreground property of ToolBarAdv.
+The Foreground property of [ToolBarAdv](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ToolBarAdv.html) can be used to customize the floating ToolBar text foreground.

 The following code illustrates how to set the value of the foreground property: